 Besides winter interest and year-round color, conifers can serve as a privacy screen, provide wildlife habitat, and protect against high winds.
-Recognized for the cones they produce and their needle-like foliage, many conifers prefer the cultural conditions of more northern areas with high elevation and cold winters.
+Recognized for the cones they produce and their needle-like foliage, many conifers prefer the cultural conditions of more northern areas with a high elevation and cold winters.
 Heavy soils, heat, and drought in the South-Central region are not welcome by the needled evergreens – most of the time.

 Conifers in Southern Regions